Yury Dubinin (speedway rider)

-Yury Dubinin is a former international speedway rider from the Soviet Union.
+Yury Dubinin is a Soviet former international speedway rider.

 Speedway career

-Dubinin was the Champion of the Soviet Union in 1969.
-He also won a bronze medal at the Speedway World Team Cup in the 1969 Speedway World Team Cup.
-Dubinin was twice a Soviet junior champion.
+Dubinin was twice a Soviet junior champion and was the Champion of the Soviet Union in 1969.
+Dubinin completed the double by winning the Russian national championship in 1969.

+Also in 1969, he won a bronze medal at the Speedway World Team Cup in the 1969 Speedway World Team Cup.
+He qualified for the European final as part of the 1970 Individual Speedway World Championship.